Blurro/Blurros-Sysplugins/README.md

 * Custom notifications for... *secrets* - with Club Penguin inspired difficulty tiers
 * WIP Blackjack casino with gambling lol (walking to the next casino required if you get a backoff)

-PlayCoinz patches Home Menu, News, & Notifications directly, with menus and extra features provided through Rosalina.
+PlayCoinz's Loader half patches Home Menu and the NewsList applet through MENU's Loader-side patch registration API.
+Its Rosalina half handles the menus, coin accounting, and NEWS notifications / LED patches.

 Features art by [@AnasAbdin](https://x.com/AnasAbdin) for *\*secret\** top-screen images, huge thanks to him for giving permission to use them!